c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

     EOF
     chmod 755 ./singularity

-and copy it into the container
+And copy it into the container

     sudo singularity copy testcontainer.img ./singularity /singularity